 Even if a student is unsure about their major or are considering fields like law or medicine, they should be advised by L&S Honors advisors at SOAR!
 This is the only way to ensure that the student receives information specific to the Honors experience at the UW-Madison, such as Honors degree requirements and how to distinguish between different Honors course designations.
 Honors advisors have plenty of information about, and experience with, the specialized areas of law, medicine, and the dozens of majors offered through the College of Letters & Science.
 In essence, we will serve as a student’s "home base" during the SOAR experience--and the student’s time at UW-Madison.

-If a student has a strong inclination towards a major in another school or college, such as the College of Engineering, School of Education, or the College of Nursing, the student is welcome to be advised by that school or college at SOAR.
+If a student has a strong inclination towards a major in another school or college, such as the School of Business, School of Education, or School of Nursing, the student is welcome to be advised by that school or college at SOAR.
 Whatever advising room a student selects, they should tell an academic advisor that they are a member of the L&S Honors Program and consult with the Honors advisors at some point during the second SOAR day to receive important information about the Honors Program.

 Prepare for SOAR